Fermi-DEX/ctm_wrapper_fs/sdk/README.md

    npx ts-node sdk/examples/devnet-lp-operations.ts
    ```

-   Uses the SDK builders (`createDepositLpInstruction` / `createWithdrawLpInstruction`) to send liquidity through the CTM wrapper and then withdraw half of the received LP tokens, printing post-operation balances for verification.
+   Prefunds the CTM wrapper's pool-authority token accounts, computes the proportional LP to mint, submits the deposit through `createDepositLpInstruction`, and finally withdraws the newly minted LP position back into the CTM custody account for inspection.
+The script prints both Continuum-controlled and user balances after each step so you can verify the round trip.

 All scripts default to the keypair located at `~/.config/solana/id.json`; set `KEYPAIR=/path/to/keypair.json` to override.
 They assume the CTM FIFO state has been initialised on devnet.
+When running behind certain proxies you may need to prefix commands with `NODE_OPTIONS=--dns-result-order=ipv4first` so that `ts-node` resolves the RPC endpoint correctly.

 ### 2. Price Feed Integration